CDRT/docs/bios/settings/thinkstation/power.md

 # Power Settings #

 ![](./img/power.png)

 <details><summary>After Power Loss</summary>

-Whether the system will stay on after AC power is removed and then restored:
+Whether the system will stay on after AC power is removed and then restored.

+Options:

 1. Power On – select when using a power strip to turn the system on.
 2. Power Off – the system will remain off after power is restored.